 Andrew Sandusky – Unit Manager

 Kara Thrasher-Livingston – Training Supervisor

 Cina Fisher – Training Specialist

-Mariya Tuchkova – Health Program Associate
+Mariya Tuchkova – State Care Coordinator

-Teresa Alarid - Health Program Associate
+Teresa Alarid - State Care Coordinator

 Teresa Alarid, Mariya Tuchkova, Pikha Soo, Cina Fisher, Andy Sandusky, Kara Thrasher-Livingston

 - In 2006, SDS initiated a pilot project to augment agency based care coordination with some of its own care coordinators employed by the state.
 While the original charter for this project was to test the feasibility for expanding the state’s role in coordinating waiver services, the more pressing need to focus coordination services on the most challenging and complex HCBW cases became evident.
-Today, state coordinated caseloads are uniquely focused on these cases as well as those transitioning to and from higher level services/ICF’s as part of out-of-state placements.
+Today, state coordinated caseloads are uniquely focused on these cases as well as those transitioning to and from higher level residential services such as ICF/IID as part of out of state placements.

 – The OTU Training Element has grown immensely over the last few years to its current status as a model program meeting the training needs of over 700 service providers as well as conducting internal division training for a staff membership of about 150.
 Our training menu includes eight recurring course curriculums that keenly exploit all methods of training course delivery including webinar, self-paced study and the traditional classroom.
 Regular info-sharing seminars are also routinely offered to keep service providers, participants and their families up to date with program changes and new developments.